Smoren/multiprocessor-ts/README.md

 License
 -------

-Multiprocessing TS is licensed under the MIT License.
+Multiprocessor TS is licensed under the MIT License.